YHuUBC/energy_efficiency_analysis/README.md

 ## Usage

-To replicate the analysis, clone this GitHub repository to your local,
+To replicate the analysis, clone this GitHub repository to your local:
 ```
 git clone https://github.com/UBC-MDS/energy_efficiency_analysis.git
 ```

-Navigate to your local repository and prompt the command line and run,
+Navigate to your local repository and prompt the command line and run:
 ```
 conda env create --file energy_project.yaml
 ```